 If you cover up on what the mistakes you have committed, it is a sure way to erode public confidence in your organisation.

 However, PUB argued based on the technical definition of flooding but the public did not want any of it.
-This resulted in a lot of unhappiness with the inability of the government to quickly take active steps in solving the flood issue.
+It triggered public backlash.
+This misstep stemmed from a perception that PUB was prioritizing technicalities over public concerns.